MettapallyNikhil/iBank-SQL-Banking-System-Database-Design-and-Querying/README.md

 - Comparing values with global or group averages
 - Performing row-wise dynamic filtering

+### ✔ Correlated Subqueries (EXISTS / NOT EXISTS)
+- Correlated subqueries execute row-by-row based on the outer query
+- Used for existence checks instead of value comparison
+- `EXISTS` returns TRUE if matching records exist
+- `NOT EXISTS` returns TRUE if no matching records are found

+📌 Use Cases:
+- Identifying accounts with transactions
+- Finding inactive customers (no transactions)
+- Validating relationships between tables

 ## 🧠 Key Learnings
 - Designing normalized relational databases